top of page

 WFF_MartensBrier_Pina36.JPG

-Francis Pina is a Boston native and a middle school mathematics teacher at Charlestown High school.
-He attended Boston Public Schools his entire K-12 education and earned a BS in Economics from Boston University.
-After working a few years at an education non-profit, he attended Harvard Graduate School of Education to earn his Ed.M in Curriculum and Instruction.
+Francis Pina is a Boston native and a ten-year mathematics teaching veteran in Boston Public Schools.
+He has two years of teaching middle school mathematics and eight years of teaching high school mathematics.
+Francis attended Boston Public Schools his entire K12 education and earned a BS in Economics from Boston University.
+After working a few years at the education and job training non-profit Year Up, he attended Harvard Graduate School of Education to earn his Ed.M in Mathematics Curriculum and Instruction.

-Francis has extensive experience working with students of diverse populations in the city of Boston and strives to implement a creative, engaging, and student-centered math curriculum for his students to achieve great success.
-Francis previously taught at Codman Academy Public Charter School in Dorchester, MA. for four years, was a Lead Teaching Fellow at Year Up Boston, and a summer Math Teacher with the Steppingstone Foundation for three years.
+Francis has extensive experience working with students of diverse populations in the city of Boston and strives to implement a creative, engaging, and student-centered math curriculum for his students to achieve and develop self-confidence in their math abilities.

 PODCASTS RECOMMENDATIONS